mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

 (2) No cells yet.

-(3) The connection is still not stable on some systems.
-If you want to have a stable connection use the serial connection.
+(3) The BLE connection is still not stable on some systems.
+For a stable connection, use the serial connection.
+It may work for you, but it's not guaranteed.

 (4) Available only on models released in 2023 and later, where you can set the `Device Addr.`.